behrica/opencpu-clj/README.md

 The focus of this library will be to allow Clojure applications, mainly Incanter, to call arbitrary R functions and access data from R packages.
 For the current list of supported API methods see [here:] (doc/endpoints.md)

+The low-level package contains four methods, which match the names of teh API endpoints:
+- object
+- library
+- package

 ### Accessing data from an R package

 To access a dataset from inside an R package, the get-dataset method can be used like this.